royaloperahouse/stack-manager/README.md

 At the moment, only Google Calendar feeds are supported.

-Using the [Google Developers Console](https://console.developers.google.com/project) generate an API key for a project that has access to the Google Calendar API enabled.
+- Using the [Google Developers Console](https://console.developers.google.com/project) generate an API key for a project that has access to the Google Calendar API enabled.
 Add these and an application name (just an arbitrary string) to your parameters.ini as "google_api_application_name" and "google_api_developer_key".

-Create a calendar in Google Calendar.
+- Create a calendar in Google Calendar.
 Within this calendar, the summary of events should correspond to a scaling profile defined in your stack template configuration.

+- Populate the "roh_temporal_scaling.calendar_sources" with an array of stack names to calendar ids.

+- Run the command to action any scheduled scaling events:

+    app/console temporal-scaling:perform-scaling

 ## About